Ken Izekor

-Ken Eghosa Gideon Izekor (born 24 May 2007) is a German professional footballer who plays as a forward for Bundesliga club Bayer Leverkusen.
+Ken Eghosa Gideon Izekor (born 24 May 2007) is a German professional footballer who plays as a forward for club Alemannia Aachen.

-Playing career
+Club career

+Bayer Leverkusen

 A youth product of Alemannia Aachen, Izekor moved to the youth academy of Bayer Leverkusen in 2018.
 On 18 February 2023, he signed a professional contract with Bayer Leverkusen until 2026.
 He made his professional debut with them as a substitute in a 5–1 UEFA Europa League win over Molde on 14 December 2023.
 Aged 16 years and 204 days old, he was the youngest ever Leverkusen debutant in a competitive match.

+Loan to Eintracht Braunschweig

+On 2 February 2026, Izekor joined Eintracht Braunschweig in 2.
+Bundesliga, on loan with an option to buy.

+Alemannia Aachen

+On 9 July 2026, Izekor returned to his hometown youth club Alemannia Aachen in 3.
+Liga.

 International career

 Born in Germany, Izekor is of Nigerian descent.
-He was called up to the Germany U18s in November 2023 for a set of 2024 UEFA European Under-17 Championship qualification matches.
+He was called up to the Germany U17s in November 2023 for a set of 2024 UEFA European Under-17 Championship qualification matches.